 - Agricultural property

-We know that finding yourself in a dispute about your finances with your ex-partner is a horrible position to be in.
+Finding yourself in a dispute about your finances with your ex-partner is a horrible position to be in.
 But there are several different options to help you resolve the dispute, including alternatives to court.
 We work with you to find the best way to move forward.

-Before an application for financial orders can be made to the Court, you’ll need to go to a Mediation Information and Assessment Meeting (MIAM) unless an exemption applies to you.
+Before the court application can be made, you will need to go to a Mediation Information and Assessment Meeting (MIAM), unless an exemption applies to you.
 This assesses whether mediation would be a suitable alternative to Court.